-YBGR utilizes evidenced-based treatment approaches that include Trauma Informed Care, Attachment Regulation and Competency, Cognitive Behavior Therapy, Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and Motivational Interviewing.
+YBGR utilizes evidenced-based treatment approaches that include Trauma Informed Care, Attachment Regulation and Competency, Cognitive Behavior Therapy/Trauma-Focused Cognitive Behavioral Therapy, Dialectical Behavior Therapy, and EMDR.

-Research supports these approaches in the treatment of depression, anxiety disorders, oppositional behavior, mood disorders, trauma related symptoms, addictions, and personality disorder traits.
-The basis of these forms of therapy involves revising the negative thought patterns, emotions, and behaviors that persist in individuals with these diagnoses.
+Research supports these approaches in the treatment of depression, anxiety disorders, oppositional behavior, mood disorders, attachment and trauma related symptoms, addictions, and personality disorder traits.
 YBGR staff are trained in identifying and assisting youth in recognizing negative thought patterns about themselves and the world that affect their emotional state and behaviors.
-Youth who are enrolled in YBGR services are encouraged to identify their negative thought patterns, recognize the connection between their thoughts and emotions, revise their negative thought patterns, and use this information to improve personal and interpersonal behaviors.

-Residents, parents, guardians, and referring professionals are encouraged to participate in the treatment planning process in order to maximize the experience.
-Residents of YBGR participate in treatment in a beautiful and supportive environment.
+Residents, parents, guardians, and referring professionals are encouraged to participate in the treatment planning process.
+YBGR provides treatment in a beautiful and supportive environment.
 YBGR staff understand the difficulties involved in children and adolescents being away from home and seek to make the most of this time by providing the youth and families we serve with an experience that will improve functioning and relationships for years to come.
 Residents build relationships with peers who are experiencing similar difficulties and with staff who are trained to assist them in building positive relationships.

-Similarly, youth involved in YBGR Community Based Services are offered individualized treatment planning based on the unique circumstances and difficulties of the child and family.
+Youth involved in YBGR Community Based Services are offered individualized treatment planning based on the unique circumstances and difficulties of the child and family.
 In addition to parents and guardians being involved in the treatment, youth enrolled in school based services have the opportunity to work with a therapist on site to help ease anxiety and the difficulty of attending outpatient appointments.
 Community Based programs also offer a continuum of care that is available to assist youth and families at home, at school, or in the community at large.
 YBGR community based staff are trained to provide support, assistance, and therapeutic services to youth of all ages who are struggling with mental health and/or educational issues.